AnaMelisaGo/portfolio-3-dr-heart-clinic/README.md

 * For future features:

+   * Create a patient's database
    * Search patient and view history of patient's test
-   * Add date when entering new data to update worksheet
+   * Add date when entering new data
    * Calculate total revenue of a specific range (6 months / yearly)

 ## Testing

-[Pep8online](http://pep8online.com/) was used to check the Python code and to make sure there are no errors or bugs.
+* [Pep8online](http://pep8online.com/) was used to check the Python code and to make sure there are no errors or bugs.

-Manual testing was done during the development of the project.
+* Manual testing was done during the development of the project.
 The terminal was used for testing before pushing to the main branch to make sure there's no error in the code.

-Tested all new data are saved to the worksheet, new worksheet is accessible when app is running.
+* Tested all new data are saved to the worksheet, new worksheet is accessible when app is running.
 Tested all the calculations are correct and each worksheet are updated with the tallied and calculated results.

-Tested the deployed project to make sure all functions are working well and no error or bugs are found.
+* Tested the deployed project to make sure all functions are working well and no error or bugs are found.

 ### Found Bugs and Fixes:

 * My initial code to go back to another menu was calling the function that called that function.
 My mentor helped me fix the problem since it can consume a lot of memory and it's not a good practice.
 I fixed the problem using while loops and the back option is done by breaking out from the loop.

 * To avoid entering typos in the tests names I created keywords for each tests.
-The data is validated and if the entered test keyword is in the list of keywords, the patient name and the test keyword will be saved into the current worksheet.
+The entered data is validated and if the entered test keyword is in the list of keywords, the patient name and the test keyword will be saved into the current worksheet.
 If keyword is not in the list, an error message is prompted for the user to reenter new data.

 * I manage to create a code to keep the working cycle without rerunning the app after tallying and calculating data.
 I used a while loop that validates the answer (Y or N) after asking to continue working, and if the answer is in the options it breaks the loop returning the validated answer.
 A function is executed according to the user's answer.
 'Y' means create new worksheet and to maintain inside the loop and continue working.
 'N' means exiting app without creating new worksheet and it means breaking out of the loop.
 A new one will be created when the application is rerun.